tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Älä kuitenkaan tee näin.
 Kuten jo mainitsimme, React-komponentin tilaa, eli esimerkiksi muuttujaa _allClicks_ ei saa muuttaa.
 Vaikka tilan muuttaminen näyttääkin toimivan joissaikin tilanteissa, voi seurauksena olla hankalasti havaittavia ongelmia. -->
 Don't do this.
-As mentioned previously, the state of React components like _allClicks_ may not be mutated directly.
+As mentioned previously, the state of React components like _allClicks_ must not be mutated directly.
 Even if mutating state appears to work in some cases, it can lead to problems that are very hard to notice.

 <!-- Katsotaan vielä tarkemmin, miten kaikkien painallusten historia renderöidään ruudulle: -->
 Let's take a closer look at how the clicking history is rendered to the page: